The Happenings on Shaw Hill

 “I’m sorry,” I said.
 “I was looking for my wife and daughter.
 I’m sorry to…to disturb you.”

 He looked completely befuddled.
-“You’re here to look for your wife and daughter?”
+“You’re here looking for your wife and daughter?”
 He looked out the den’s window toward my house.

 I shook my head.
-“I didn’t know,” I said trying to be contrite.
+“I didn’t know,” I said trying to sound contrite.
 “The door was not locked, and you were not home.”

 He didn’t believe a word I said.

 When he turned to face me his parch, white complexion looked like all the blood had been drained from his face.
-He glanced toward the open doorway in the kitchen that went to the basement.
+He glanced toward the open doorway in the kitchen that went to the cellar.
+“I have not seen your daughter.”
+His eyes flickered back to me.
+“I promise,” he said sincerely.

 “Well, I’m sorry to disturb you.”

 I started to make my way to the door and felt the ping from my phone.
 Another text message.
 I put my hand on the doorknob and stopped.
 I turned to face him.
 I had to ask the obvious question.
-The elephant in the room.
-“What was in the blanket you dragged in here?”
+It was the elephant in the room.
+“What was rolled-up in that rug?”

-His pale, white face was haggard like he had just aged twenty years.
+His pale, white face looked haggard like he had just aged twenty years.

 “Okay,” I said.
 I stood there a moment longer, expecting a response or further explanation.